11 Best Free Java Programming Courses to learn in 2023

 Good knowledge of JDBC is required even if you are using advanced frameworks like Hibernate, JPA, or IBatis and this course will provide you with that.
 It uses MySQL as an example database as it’s also free and teaches you how to work with a database in Java using JDBC.

 Link to Join the course (FREE) — Java Database Connection: JDBC and MySQL

-Overall, a perfect course for both beginners and intermediate Java developers looking to brush up their JDBC skill.
+Overall, a perfect course for both beginners and intermediate Java developers looking to brush up their JDBC skills.

 It’s a short course, not very comprehensive but provides a nice overview from a beginner’s perspective.

-Link to join Course for FREE — Java for Absolute Beginners
+Here is the link to join this course for FREE — Java for Absolute Beginners

-7. Eclipse IDE for Beginners: Increase Your Java Productivity
+8. Eclipse IDE for Beginners: Increase Your Java Productivity [Free]

-There is no doubt that IntelliJIDEA is quickly winning the war against Eclipse to replace it as the most popular Java IDEs, but it still a very good IDE to start with.
+There is no doubt that IntelliJIDEA has won the war against Eclipse to replace it as the most popular Java IDEs, but it is still a very good IDE to start with.
 It’s FREE and you don’t need to pay a license fee, which is required for the full edition of IntelliJIDEA.

-Link to Join the course — Eclipse IDE for Beginners
+Here is the link to join this free course — Eclipse IDE for Beginners